 Liquid Chalk & Hand Sanitiser

-We’ve been talking a lot with Tad from @massifclimbing about the possibility of liquid chalk acting as a hand sanitiser.
+During lockdown we were talking a lot with Tad from Massif about the possibility of liquid chalk acting as a hand sanitiser.
 Unfortunately the short answer is that liquid chalk is not recognised as a hand sanitiser.
 The WHO has very specific requirements and ingredients for hand sanitiser.
 The alcohol content alone does not make it work.
 It may well do the job but it also may well not.

 Most hand sanitisers have a lot of “gel” in them to make your hands feel moisturised after using them.
 Not exactly what you want before you climb.
-So Massif have created us a customised hand sanitiser with the minimum gel allowable, we will have this for use next to the liquid chalk stations.
-So you sanitise your hands, then use the Liquid Chalk, then crush.
+So Massif have created us a customised hand sanitiser with the minimum gel allowable, available around the centre.
+So you sanitise your hands, then use Liquid Chalk, then crush.
 The result is actually really impressive.
 It’s the best liquid chalk we’ve ever used!

 You will be allowed to use loose chalk as well, if you feel you need to, but we will be encouraging you to use as little as possible to help us keep the place clean and the air quality high.

-Before opened back up we did a big spring clean.
-It’s such a great opportunity to do it when no-one is around, and it’ll be nice for the place to feel fresh.
-Once open we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.
+During the day we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.

 The gym will be open but we will encourage you to sanitise your hands before you go in.
 And there will be some cleaning equipment in there (spray, etc) so you can clean the mats or bars if you wish.
 The fingerboards we’d rather you did not spray but we definitely want you to sanitise your fingers before using them.